agsb/jelly/documents/LogicLoop.md

 clear output data latch
 copy  input data latch

 That solution focus to decision match as a true table of lines, _begin_, _again_, zero, page, reverse and toggle switches S1 and S2, that controls which page by line A10 and reverse by the Reverse Circuit.

 Explained in [control lines](documents/LogicLoop.md)

 ## How To

-Jelly have three pages of code,
+Jelly have two pages of code,

-In page zero, all opcodes are executed and, when a code byte _begin_ occurs and data byte is zero, it clear a counter and change to page one, when a code byte _again_ occurs and data byte is not zero, it clear a counter and change to page two.
+In page zero, all opcodes are executed and, when a code byte _begin_ occurs and data byte is zero, it clear a counter, set movement to forward and change to page one, or when a code byte _again_ occurs and data byte is not zero, it clear a counter, set movement to backwards and change to page one.

-In page one, when a code byte _begin_ occurs it increase a counter, when a code byte _again_ occurs it decrease a counter,  then moves code tape forwards and if counter is zero change to page 0.
+In page one, when a code byte _begin_ occurs it increase a counter, when a code byte _again_ occurs it decrease a counter,  then moves code tape forwards or backwards, when the counter is zero, set movement to forward and change to page zero.

-In page two, when a code byte _begin_ occurs it increase a counter, when a code byte _again_ occurs it decrease a counter,  then moves code tape backwards and if counter is zero change to page 0.

-Since no data byte is read while in page one or page two, the circuit of U7, U3, U8 is used as counter;
+Since no data byte is read while in page one, the circuit of U7, U3, U8 is used as counter;

 ## Make It